The International Club Constitution

 Article VII – Elections

-- The officers to be elected will be the President, Vice-President, Secretary, Treasurer, Social Chair and PR Chair.
+- The officers to be elected will be the President, Vice-President, Secretary, Treasurer, 2 Social Chairs, 2 PR Chairs, Service, and Documentarian.
 The members of the International Club will also elect the coordinators for all the positions decided by the President.

 - Elections for the Executive committee and coordinators of the International Club shall be held at a general meeting in April as deemed appropriate by the President.
 The afore mentioned officers shall be elected and the new President can then open the floor for nominations for all the coordinators he/she feels necessary.